 SEO / Link Building / Content Marketing

 In the saturated world of eCommerce, standing out from your competition requires a leg-up.
-We work with both startup and established eCommerce players to bolster rankings in online search through strategic content writing and the highest quality link building available.
+We perform technical SEO for startups and established eCommerce players to bolster rankings in online search through strategic content writing, on-site optimization and guest blogger outreach available.

-Whether you sell consumer or commercial products through your online eCommerce store, we can help grow your audience and increase your inflow of quality buyers looking to purchase what you have to offer.
+Whether you sell consumer or commercial products through your online eCommerce store on Shopify, Amazon.com or Etsy we can help grow your audience and increase your inflow of quality buyers looking to purchase what you have to offer.
 Contact us today for a free price quote.

-Heavy competition in the ecommerce space means it’s more challenging than ever to cut through the noise and get your website in front of the right customers.
-But if there’s one way to do it, it’s through strategic SEO and link building that satisfies the search engines and engages your target audience.
+Heavy competition in the e-commerce space means it’s more challenging than ever to cut through the noise and get your website in front of the right customers.
+But if there’s one way to do it, it’s through strategic SEO that satisfies the search crawlers and engages your target audience.

 Research from eMarketer reveals that Amazon’s ecommerce sales were somewhere around $258.2 billion in 2018 – a whopping 30 percent increase over the previous year’s revenue.
 In the process, Amazon has successfully captured nearly half of the entire ecommerce marketplace – a frustrating reality for other industry players that want a slice of the pie.

 In total, Amazon is responsible for 4 percent of all U.S. retail sales revenue– online, offline, or otherwise.
 And while nobody comes close to matching Amazon, there are a select number of other companies with notable market shares.
 In terms of U.S. retail ecommerce, eBay (6.6 percent), Apple (3.9 percent), and Walmart (3.7 percent) round out the top four.
 Other companies like Best Buy (1.3 percent), QVC Group (1.2 percent), Macy’s (1.2 percent), Costco (1.2 percent), and Wayfair (1.1 percent) find their way into the top 10.